JohanBotes/jb-SMU05-WorkDayCalendar/README.md

-# SMU Bootcamp Module 5 - Workday Scheduler & Calendar
+# 05 - Workday Scheduler & Calendar JavaScript HTML CSS Local Storage

 - A simple calendar application that allows a user to save events for each hour of the day based on a normal working day from 09:00 am to 05:00 pm.
 - It runs in the browser - the technology stack used include HTML, CSS, JavaScript, BootStrap (Jumbotron), JQuery, Vanilla CSS changes to BootStrap.
 - Data entered in the calendar is saved in user local storage.